apache/spark/docs/sql-migration-guide.md

   - In Spark 3.0, the `from_json` functions supports two modes - `PERMISSIVE` and `FAILFAST`.
 The modes can be set via the `mode` option.
 The default mode became `PERMISSIVE`.
 In previous versions, behavior of `from_json` did not conform to either `PERMISSIVE` nor `FAILFAST`, especially in processing of malformed JSON records.
 For example, the JSON string `{"a" 1}` with the schema `a INT` is converted to `null` by previous versions but Spark 3.0 converts it to `Row(null)`.

-  - In Spark version 2.4 and below, you can create map values with map type key via built-in function such as `CreateMap`, `MapFromArrays`, etc. Spark 3.0, it's not allowed to create map values with map type key with these built-in functions.
+  - In Spark version 2.4 and below, you can create map values with map type key via built-in function such as `CreateMap`, `MapFromArrays`, etc. In Spark 3.0, it's not allowed to create map values with map type key with these built-in functions.
 Users can use `map_entries` function to convert map to array<struct<key, value>> as a workaround.
 In addition, users can still read map values with map type key from data source or Java/Scala collections, though it is discouraged.

   - In In Spark version 2.4 and below, you  can create a map with duplicated keys via built-in functions like `CreateMap`, `StringToMap`, etc. The behavior of map with duplicated keys is undefined, for example, map look up respects the duplicated key appears first, `Dataset.collect` only keeps the duplicated key appears last, `MapKeys` returns duplicated keys, etc. In Spark 3.0, Spark throws `RuntimeException` when duplicated keys are found.
 You can set `spark.sql.mapKeyDedupPolicy` to `LAST_WIN` to deduplicate map keys with last wins policy.
 Users may still read map values with duplicated keys from data sources which do not enforce it (for example, Parquet), the behavior is undefined.